A universal speed limit for spreading of coherence: METHODS

-For two of the measurements summarised in Fig.~\ref{fig:3} we reduced either $V$ or $n$ (while keeping $\varepsilon$ the same) to show that this does not affect the value of the speed limit $D$.
-In Extended Data Fig.~\ref{fig:S3} we show further details of these measurements, which also highlight the fact that $\ell$ is the fundamental quantity that characterises coarsening.
-In the first case, reducing $V$ while keeping $n$ the same, keeps $\Tc$ and the equilibrium condensed fraction $\eta^{\rm eq}$ the same, but reduces the equilibrium $N_0 = \eta^{\rm eq} n V$ and $\nzeq = (2\pi)^{-3}\eta^{\rm eq} n V^2$.
-In the second case, reducing $n$ reduces $\Tc$ and hence $\eta^{\rm eq}$, again reducing $\nzeq$.
-Hence, in both cases the scaling dynamics of $n_0^{2/3}$ are different than for our standard $V$ and $n$ (see Extended Data Fig.~\ref{fig:S3}{\ba}).
-However, the scaling dynamics of $\ell^2$ are universal (see Extended Data Fig.~\ref{fig:S3}{\bb}).
+For two of the measurements summarised in Fig.~\ref{fig:3} we reduced either $n$ or $V$ (while keeping $\varepsilon$ the same). {In Extended Data Fig.~\ref{fig:S5} we show further details of these measurements.
+Reducing either $n$ or $V$ reduces the equilibrium value of $n_0$ and the rate of growth of $n_0^{2/3}$ in the scaling regime, but the scaling dynamics of $\ell^2$ are universal. }